How can I use the Student Virtual Care Plan?

 Any student, participant, or dependent present in the United States on a J, F, M, Q, or H2B visa as well as domestic college/university students can sign up for the plan.
 Additionaly, staff and faculty at colleges and universities in the United States can also sign up for the plan.
 You must be 18 years or older to sign up for a plan on your own.

 As long as you meet enrollment requirements, there are no age restrictions.
 You must be 18 years old to sign up for a plan on your own, but students under age 18 can be on a Family plan if they are on the plan with their family or household.

 How can I register my family?

 When signing up, simply choose the “FAMILY” plan option instead of the “INDIVIDUAL” plan option.

 The service providers are Teladoc, Health Advocate, etc. For more info please click here

 Can I speak to a doctor immediately after registering?

-After enrollment, it typically takes 48 hours before you can use the service and speak to a doctor.
+After enrollment, it typically takes 3 business days before you can use the service and speak to a doctor.

 Does this plan replace my health insurance?